-With nearly two decades of experience building software, and over 15 years in consulting, Scott Isaacs, with his wife Kelly and their kids, moved from Wisconsin to San Diego where they formed Capewood Place.
+With over two decades of experience building software, and 15 years in consulting, Scott Isaacs moved with his wife Kelly, and their two kids, from Wisconsin to San Diego where they formed Capewood Place.
 With a variety of experiences to draw from, including some excellent examples of leadership at other successful firms, they've learned the secret to creating an uncommon consulting firm.

 The secret is actually no secret at all.
 It's actually really just two simple steps:

 - Care as much about your customer and their goals as they do.

 - Be completely, totally, 100% honest and transparent.

 They've seen firsthand the dramatic change these simple concepts can have, for both the consulting firm and their customers.
 So that's why Capewood Place is a software consulting firm that places the highest priority on integrity and trustworthiness.
 This is software consulting you can trust.

 Growing up, Scott lived in a house on a street named Capewood Place.
 It had a large yard with a white picket fence.
 It was in this house where Scott learned to ride a bike, fix a go cart, get along with his sister, drive a lawn tractor and the importance of being honest (possibly as the result of running over a number of sprinklers with the lawn tractor).

 When launching his software consulting business, Scott wanted to emphasize integrity and trustworthiness.
 For Scott, this home was an icon of the trust and safety he experienced as a child.
 So it was a natural choice when it came to deciding on the name of this business.